ubuntu-mate/ubuntu-mate.org/blog/20150827-ubuntu-mate-wily-beta1.md

   * Updated [Ubuntu MATE Welcome](https://ubuntu-mate.community/t/ubuntu-mate-welcome-screen/1616) 1.0.3.
     * Renamed to Welcome.
     * Added splash animation and transitions.
 Thanks to Luke Horwell.
     * Added and updated the content for Introduction and Features.
-Thanks to Larry Bushey of Going Linux podcast.
+Thanks to Larry Bushey of [Going Linux](http://goinglinux.com/) podcast.
     * Added access to backup, firewall and user manager to Getting Started.
     * Added catgories to the Software page.
-    + Added a proprietary software toggle to the Software page.
+    * Added a proprietary software toggle to the Software page.
-    * Added new applications to the Software page.
+    * Added new applications to the Software page:
       * App Grid.
       * Chromium as an alternative to Google Chrome.
       * Disks.